Knoz9/Web-A3-PersonalWebDesktop/README.md

 All assets are owned by me except for the messages icon, desktop background, apple logo in the top left and sound files for messages.
 All of these are from macOS, and are used purely for educational purposes (fair use).
 It is to style it to look like macOS running in a browser.

 Sound effects for memory app are taken from youtube.

+Games are embedded and source is from https://freehtml5games.org